cloudmatrix/myppy/README.rst

 The end result is something similar in spirit to `portable python`_ but can be built for a variety of different platforms.

 Currently targeted build environments are linux-i686 and OSX.
-When I work out how to build on win32 without firing up Visual Studio, I'll add that as well.
+There is some initial support for win32 but I need to figure out a lot of finer details of the build process.

 The secret sauce is basically: